Codecademy/docs/content/python/concepts/built-in-functions/terms/print/print.md

   - 'paths/data-science'
 ---

-The print() function takes in a string or any other element such as int converted to a string using str() and displays those values to the standard output device.
+The `print()` function takes in a string or any other element such as an integer converted to a string using `str()` and displays those values to the standard output device.

 ## Syntax